Golf-Korean K.J. Choi beats bad weather to take Heritage lead

-South Korean K.J.
-Choi wielded a hot putter to vault into the lead before torrential rain and strong winds halted the second round at the $5.8 million RBC Heritage in South Carolina on Friday.
+April 18 South Korean K.J.
+Choi wielded a hot putter to vault into the clubhouse lead during the second round at the $5.8 million RBC Heritage in South Carolina on Friday.

 "I'm very happy finishing before the rain," Choi told PGATour.com.
 "Even in the morning it's very tough, wind blowing.
 Today the putting, I make a lot."

-Choi, 43, has won eight times on the PGA Tour, though only once since 2008.
+Choi, 43, has won seven times on the PGA Tour, though only once since 2008.

 His halfway score was two shots better than Englishman Luke Donald (69) and Americans Billy Hurley (69) and Scott Langley (73).